healeycodes/pi/README.md

-# 🥧 pi dashboard
+# :pie: pi dashboard

-The monorepo to my Raspberry Pi dashboard!
-Containing the client code for the Pi and the server code that runs on a Heroku Dyno.
+This is the monorepo for my Raspberry Pi dashboard!

 ![The dashboard home page with weather, printer, and sky modules enabled.](https://github.com/healeycodes/pi/blob/main/client/preview.png)